andrewcz-se/llmlocal/README.md

 **Stop all services:**

-(If your chat client is running, you may need to press Ctrl+C first or run this in a new terminal)
+(If the chat client is running, you may need to press Ctrl+C first or run this in a new terminal)

 > docker-compose down